 What Is Too Much?

 If you think you need four grams per kilogram of your body weight, then you will intake four hundred grams of protein (in case you have 110kg).
-Tha is a lot of chicken, meat and eggs.
-If you are taking protein powder, then that is a lot of shakes (and you can get belly issues if you overdo the shakes).
+That is a lot of chicken, meat, and eggs.
+If you are taking protein powder, then that is many shakes (and you can get belly issues if you overdo the shakes).

-What we believe is that this high daily intake of protein is exaggerated even tho it is very common nowadays amongst bodybuilders.
+We believe that this high daily protein intake is exaggerated even though it is prevalent nowadays amongst bodybuilders.

-We do not recommend it simply because this kind of approach shows totally wrong understanding of the fact how muscle grows.
+We do not recommend it simply because this kind of approach shows totally wrong understanding of how muscle grows.

-Growth depends on sufficient intake of protein, not of exaggerated intake of protein.
+Growth depends on a sufficient intake of protein, not on an exaggerated intake of protein.
 It is also very connected to the intake of carbs.

-The right combination of carbs and protein in a diet is what most likely stimulates the muscle growth much better that a diet full of protein and poor in carbs.
+The right combination of carbs and protein in a diet most likely stimulates muscle growth much better than a diet full of protein and poor in carbs.

-Usually those who overdo it with the protein consume too little carbs.
-No matter how many proteins you take, too small amount of carbs can stop the optimal growth.
-Besides that, there is a limit up to which the body can grow regardless to the amount of protein you consume.
+Usually, those who overdo it with the protein consume too little carbs.
+No matter how many proteins you take, a too-small amount of carbs can stop optimal growth.
+Besides that, there is a limit up to which the body can grow regardless of the amount of protein you consume.

 What Is Too Little?